-For questions about Crisis Prevention call Fred Reynolds at 913-402-7038, or email using the form below.
+For questions about Crisis Prevention call Denise Mersmann at (913) 544-0728, or email using the form below.

 We offer two ongoing support groups for those affected by cancer.
 Both groups meet via Zoom at this time.

 The Men's Cancer Support Group is a monthly ministry for men in all stages of cancer treatment, offering emotional and spiritual support.
-This group is led by Congregational Care Minister David Contag.
+This group is led by Congregational Care Minister David Contag and meets online.

 4th Thursdays | 6:30

 The Women's Cancer Prayer Support Group, or Glow Girls (God Loving Optimistic Women), is a monthly ministry for women who are currently experiencing cancer treatment or learning to adjust to life after treatment.
 The ministry offers women of all ages prayerful comfort, encouragement, support and the compassion of new friendships.
 God walks with us as we journey through cancer and we feel this presence as we travel through both dark valleys and bright meadows.
 This group is led by Congregational Care Minister Sharon Lovell.